openxla/stablehlo/docs/spec_draft.md

 `output_state` given an initial state `initial_state` using the pseudorandom number generator algorithm `rng_algorithm`.
-The output is guaranteed to be deterministic function of `initial_state`, but it is not guaranteed to be deterministic between backends and different compiler versions.
+The output is guaranteed to be deterministic function of `initial_state`, but it is not guaranteed to be deterministic between implementations.

-`rng_algorithm` is one of the following, different variants of the algorithm is
+`rng_algorithm` is one of the following:
-implementation-defined:
   * `DEFAULT`: Backend specific algorithm.
-  * `THREE_FRY`: Threefry counter-based PRNG algorithm.*
+  * `THREE_FRY`: Implementation-defined variant of the Threefry algorithm.*
-  * `PHILOX`: Philox algorithm to generate random numbers in parallel.*
+  * `PHILOX`: Implementation-defined variant of the Philox algorithm.*

 \* See: [Salmon et al. SC 2011.
 Parallel random numbers: as easy as 1, 2, 3.
 ](http://www.thesalmons.org/john/random123/papers/random123sc11.pdf)